sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/phase0-prep_work.md

 Before beginning this section, please refer to a bullet connector soldering [tutorial](https://www.youtube.com/watch?v=u--Kvz8hksE).

-**NOTE:** you can use any setup to hold the bullet connector, so long as the setup is not thermally conductive.
+**NOTE:** You can use any setup to hold the bullet connector, so long as the setup is not thermally conductive.

 1. Gather the following parts:
    - 4 completed ESCs